 Georgia has a modern transmission system with a low load and low losses (approximately 2% transmission losses in 2019 in the high voltage network).
 The country’s electricity grid is expanding rapidly.
 A 700 MW Siemens back to back station was completed in Akhalsikhe in South-western Georgia in 2013.
 A transmission line was built from Akhalsikhe to Borchka in Turkey for export of electricity.

 A new 220 double-circuit transmission line is under construction linking up Batumi with Akhalsikhe.
 The 187 MW Shuakhevi project will be connected to this grid.
 A ten-year transmission grid development plan is guiding the development of the electricity grid in Georgia.

 Turkey, a member of ENTSO E is expanding its grid significantly in North-eastern Turkey with the construction of several new 380 kV lines.

 Turkish and Georgian market access

-The project companies are required to sell the electricity produced to the Georgian market during the three winter months of December, January and February, for the first ten years of operations.
-During the rest of the year, the company has the option to sell the electricity produced to the Georgian market or to the neighbouring markets including the Turkish market.
-The project companies have a 20-year export agreement with the Government of Georgia on capacity allocation for the cross-border transmission line.
+AGL is required to sell the electricity produced to the Georgian market during in all months except May-July for the first five years of operations.
+During the rest of the year, AGL has the option to sell the electricity produced to the Georgian market or to the neighbouring markets, including the Turkish market.

 Electricity demand in Turkey has been growing rapidly over the last 50 years and this development is expected to continue, driven by population growth and increase in per capita consumption.
 The Georgian population consumes far less electricity than western industrialized countries, and somewhat less than the neighboring country Turkey.
 Per capita electricity demand growth is expected to increase the overall demand for electricity in the coming decade.